JMshare/Matlab_model/README.md

 # Custer UAV Flight Dynamics mathematical model
-as per the thesis, implemented in MATLAB
+Custer UAV Flight Dynamics mathematical model as per the PhD thesis, implemented in MATLAB.

 call Load_params(1) to load all the Custer UAV parameters and generate plots.